onokhov/Mojolicious-Plugin-ReCAPTCHAv2-patch/README.md

 - `response_name`

 Name of parameter with captcha response.
 Defines what parameter to pass Google for validation.
-Default is `captcha`.
+Default is `g-recaptcha-response`.

 - `header`